UKPLab/sentence-transformers/docs/pretrained_models.md

 Alternatively, you can download and unzip them from [here](https://sbert.net/models).
 All models are also on the [HuggingFace model hub](https://huggingface.co/sentence-transformers).

-## General Purpose Models
+## Model Overview

-The following models have been tuned to embed sentences and short paragraphs up to a length of 128 word pieces.
-The general purpose models are balanced across many tasks and domains.
+The following table provides an overview of (selected) models.
+They have been extensively evaluated for their quality to embedded sentences (Performance Sentence Embeddings) and to embedded search queries & paragraphs (Performance Semantic Search).

-Use **all-mpnet-base-v1** for the best quality, and **all-MiniLM-L6-v1** if you want a quick model with high quality.
+The **all-*** models where trained on all available training data (more than 1 billion training pairs) and are designed as **general purpose** models.
+The **all-mpnet-base-v2** model provides the best quality, while **all-MiniLM-L6-v2** is 5 times faster and still offers good quality.
+Toggle *All models* to see all evaluated models or visit [HuggingFace Model Hub](https://huggingface.co/models?library=sentence-transformers) to view all existing sentence-transformers models.

-<iframe src="../_static/html/models_en_sentence_embeddings.html" height="500" style="width:100%; border:none;" title="Iframe Example"></iframe>
+<iframe src="../_static/html/models_en_sentence_embeddings.html" height="600" style="width:100%; border:none;" title="Iframe Example"></iframe>

 ---